 What We Believe

 “What we believe” sections are usually full of bullet points and read somewhat like an owner’s manual.
 Unfortunately most of our lives don’t look anything like that.
 Sure our lives are filled with facts and figures, dates and times; but we have to write all those down to remember them.
 The important stuff we don’t need to write down.
 What we love, what we hate, what we fear, our biggest hopes—we don’t keep those in palm pilots or calendars or cool cell phones.
 We live in stories, not bullet points.
 At Trinity United Methodist Church we place our hope and belief in the story presented in the Bible; a story into which God invites us to live.
-If, after reading this story of our beliefs, you would like a more “traditional” list of beliefs, we invite you to read about the historic doctrines of the United Methodist Church.
+If, after reading this story of our beliefs, you would like a more “traditional” list of beliefs, we invite you to read about the beliefs of the United Methodist Church.

 We believe that an imaginative, amazing God created the earth and all of the beauty encompassed by nature and the universe around us.
 This creative activity occurred through God’s spoken word, revealing the power and holiness of language and communication.
 We’d rather use that gift of language to enjoy the beauty around us than argue about how exactly it happened.
 After creating the planet we live on and all that we see around us, including the stars in the heaven, the grass beneath our feet and the animals by our sides, God created humankind.
 Humanity was created in God’s image, that we might always remember our Creator and model our lives after that love.